ericnana/androidclientautomationusingAI/README.md

 The main goal is to be able to get away from the traditional element location by rather using the appium classifier plugin offered from  jlipps (see https://github.com/testdotai/appium-classifier-plugin)

-What I have installed and used:
+What I have installed and used for android client automation:
 1) latest stable ubuntu verison  and a terminal
 2) node(https://nodejs.org/en/) and npm
 3) appium:(downloaded it from the source-http://appium.io/docs/en/contributing-to-appium/appium-from-source/index.html-) and read how appium is installed.